OD for Dummies

 Impact of Action

-Determined to make a change, I decided to organize a boycott of the cafeteria.
-At $.35 per meal, we deserved better.
-Without social media or smartphones, I spread the word among my classmates through sheer determination and word-of-mouth.
-The plan was simple: everyone bring their lunch and avoid the cafeteria for a week to protest the poor quality of our meals.
+Determined to make a change, I decided to organize a boycott of the cafeteria as part of our Academics for Democracy initiative.
+At $.35 per meal, we deserved better quality food.
+Without social media or smartphones, I spread the word among my classmates through sheer determination and effective word-of-mouth, utilizing principles from Conflict Resolution strategies.
+The plan was simple: everyone bring their lunch and avoid the cafeteria for a week to protest the poor quality of our meals, ultimately focusing on improving organizations within our school.
+It was a practical approach that could be seen as a real-life example of OD for Dummies in action, showcasing the impact of organizational development efforts.

 Impact of Action